Northcote Road, Takapuna - Road layout improvements Northcote Road, Takapuna - Road layout improvements

 - Requests for red-light cameras at the Taharoto/Northcote Road intersection.

-Auckland Transport and NZ Police strongly support the use of red-light cameras as a safety tool in the management of red-light running at high-risk intersections.
+AT and NZ Police strongly support the use of red-light cameras as a safety tool in the management of red-light running at high-risk intersections.
 These high-risk sites have been assessed using the Ministry of Transport and Waka Kotahi NZTA criteria, and are usually large urban intersections with significant traffic volumes, where significant safety issues are evident, and the severity of crashes is unusually high.

 The Taharoto/Northcote Road intersection is not high risk when compared to other intersections across the Auckland region, and so the installation of a fixed red light camera at this intersection has not been prioritised at this time.

 The New Zealand Police are responsible for the enforcement of red-light running at various locations across the region.
 Please get in touch with NZ Police to consider your request for red light-running enforcement.

 - Concern that there is no safe point on the eastbound side to drop off school children/request for a drop-off bay to be created on the eastern side.

 We understand your concern, but we do not install drop off areas on busy arterial roads like Northcote Road as it creates congestion and can create new safety issues like children unexpectedly exiting vehicles and poor driver stopping behaviour at pick up and drop off times.